 The Golden Calf Company offers the best colostrum management system.
 The fool-proof components work together to save big money in labor costs and training costs of the maternity area.
 The system focuses on the newborn calf, consistently achieving colostrum feeding within 30 minutes after birth, resulting in healthier calves.

 1. Choose good quality colostrum from your Colostrum Freezer Bank.
-Green cartridges can be easily labeled with quality of colostrum (IgG), cow number, quantity, or collection date.
+Each green cartridges contains a colostrum bag and can be easily labeled with quality of colostrum (IgG), cow number, quantity, or collection date.

-4. Upon collection of colostrum from the first milking, test the colostrum quality with a colostrometer or a Golden Calf Company Refractometer then fill a 4 qt colostrum bag.
+4. Upon collection of colostrum from the first milking, test the colostrum quality with a colostrometer or a Golden Calf Company Refractometer then use our stainless steel filling station to fill up a 4 qt colostrum bag.